-Today’s world depends heavily on digital, and the role of IT in it is more critical than anything.
+Today’s world depends heavily on digitalization.
+The role of IT is now more critical than anything.

 Efficient digital transformation supports quicker deliveries of advanced services and processes.
 However, only about 30% of companies navigate a digital transformation successfully.
 It doesn’t happen at once.
-The key to digital transformation is to get the success factors right.
-Businesses should focus on new products, improved processes, and the development of end-to-end customer experiences.
+The key to digital transformation is getting all the factors right.
+Businesses should focus on new products and improved processes.
+The development of end-to-end customer experiences should become their priority.

-- Faster Connectivity - 5G everywhere
+- Faster connectivity: 5G everywhere

 While 5G deployments in the sub-6GHz bands have remained on track globally, more complex 5G millimeter wave deployments have significant growth potential.
 This trend is already changing, and we will see it happen even faster in 2022.
 We might expect an acceleration of 5G millimeter wave deployments in urban and densely populated environments, alongside continued rollouts of low-band 5G expansions into rural markets.

 However, there’s more to 5G than faster download, upload, and streaming speeds.
 It’s a technology that will allow other technologies to thrive.
 5G also offers low latency, facilitates dense deployments, and generally improves cellular technology.
 With this, incorporating the Internet of Things (IoT) and cloud-based systems into your workflow will become simpler and more affordable.